Corona Rigidity: Endomorphisms

 \begin{corollary} $\OCA$ implies that the class of \cstar-algebras that embed into $\cQ(H)$ is not closed under tensor products and that it is not closed under countable inductive limits. \end{corollary}

-\begin{proof} The conclusion of Theorem~\ref{thm:trivial} implies that $\cQ(H)\otimes A$\footnote{For the readers who would care, this is the spatial tensor product.} embeds into $\cQ(H)$ if and only if $A$ is finite-dimensional.
+\begin{proof} The conclusion of Theorem~\ref{thm:trivial} implies that, under $\OCA$, $\cQ(H)\otimes A$\footnote{For the readers who would care, this is the spatial tensor product.} embeds into $\cQ(H)$ if and only if $A$ is finite-dimensional.
 The first part follows immediately.
-For the second part, choose $A$ that is an inductive limit of a sequence of finite-dimensional \cstar-algebras. \end{proof}
+For the second part, choose $A$ that is an inductive limit of a sequence of finite-dimensional \cstar-algebras (e.g., any infinite-dimensional AF algebra). \end{proof}